 Interstitial Cystitis (IC) is a chronic pain syndrome affecting the bladder and pelvic area.
 It is also sometimes referred to as Bladder Pain Syndrome.
 It is a condition that is still poorly understood and hard to pinpoint and diagnose.
-Estimates state that approximately 3.3 to 7.9 million women ages 18 and older suffer from IC, and those estimates may be under diagnosed, meaning that even more women are suffering than are reported.
+Estimates state that approximately 3.3 to 7.9 million women ages 18 and older may experience IC, and those estimates may be underreported, meaning that even more women might be affected than are documented.

 While many more women are affected than men (a ratio of women to men with this condition is estimated to be 5:1), men can also be diagnosed with this condition.
 It's hard to distinguish the symptoms of IC in men, and many are misdiagnosed with prostate inflammation, so it is possible that more men have IC but have not been properly diagnosed.

 Severity can range from mild to very severe and even debilitating.
-A functional medicine approach to Interstitial Cystitis includes looking into the root causes and treating those roots via a holistic approach and lifestyle management.
+A functional medicine approach to Interstitial Cystitis includes looking into potential contributing factors and addressing them through a holistic approach and lifestyle management.

 [signup]